renovatebot/renovate/docs/usage/config-presets.md

 # Shareable Config Presets

 Renovate's "config presets" are a convenient way to distribute config that is reused across multiple repositories.
-It is similar in design to `eslint`'s shareable configs, and can be used both for whole repository configs as well as for individual rules.
+It is similar in design to `eslint`'s shareable configs, and can be used for whole repository configs and for individual rules.
 They are defined using the `extends` array within config and may also be nested.

 In short: